gaurav-dalvi/netplugin/install/HowtoSetupContiv.md

-eno33559296 = Data interface of the node on which this netplugin is running 10.193.246.2 = Control IP of my node plugin mode can be either docker or k8s
+eno33559296 = Data interface of the node on which this netplugin is running 10.193.246.2 = Control IP of my node plugin mode can be either docker or k8s vtep-ip : etcd master machine's control interface.
+This is optional.
 ```